 As a result, there can be a lot of pressure on students to do the necessary work to get into the college of their choice.
 As a parent, your support will be crucial through this time to help your child to make decisions that will lead to the college and career path that’s most suitable for him.
 Below are some things that your child will need to do to get ready for his college planning — and some ways for you to help.

-Do the work.
+Do the work

-Take challenging courses.
+Take challenging courses

 Is your child having trouble in a class?
 Many schools have peer tutors, students in upper grades who’ll help him for free.
 Your child should talk to his teachers or counselors and let them know he wants extra help.

 Students take the PSAT/NMSQT in the junior year (or even in the sophomore year).
-So your child should take the most challenging schedule he can before high school.
+So your child should take the most challenging schedule he can throughout high school.
 He should talk to his counselor to make sure he is taking the solid math and other courses that will get him ready.

-Get the college-bound facts.
+Get the college-bound facts

-Provide family support.
+Provide family support

 If you haven’t been to college yourself, you may think you can’t help your child.
 That’s not true.
 You can talk to his counselors and help him stay on the right path.
 Your support will be important as he begins to make important decisions about his future.

-Confront personal roadblocks.
+Confront personal roadblocks

 High school can be a stressful time for students.
-If you child has a problem that’s really getting in the way of schoolwork, try to sort it out together.
+If your child has a problem that’s really getting in the way of schoolwork, try to sort it out together.
 Keep an open mind and a listening ear at the ready.
 Your child’s counselor may also be able to help with advice, or simply to point your child to resources at school or in the community that can help.